calinux-py/UniUI/README.md

 Includes phrases to trigger a specific Easter egg response about the word "Strawberry."

 ```
-spell strawberry
+how many rs in strawberry
-how many r in strawberry
+strawberry has how many rs
 ```

 ## Usage